imaolo/yaat/README.md

 11. run prediction manually on lambda
 12. visualize & pray the results are good
 13. Bazaar!

+### infrastructure

+- csv needs to be better handled by the dataset entry
+- dataset entry needs args attribute (for mean and std)

 #### Scout - no dependencies
 create data entries